freebsd/pkg/external/curl/docs/tests/HTTP.md

   * `s`: seconds (the default)
   * `ms`: milliseconds

-As you can see, `mod_curltest`'s tweak handler allow to simulate many kinds of responses.
+As you can see, `mod_curltest`'s tweak handler allows Apache to simulate many kinds of responses.
 An example of its use is `test_03_01` where responses are delayed using `chunk_delay`.
 This gives the response a defined duration and the test uses that to reload `httpd` in the middle of the first request.
 A graceful reload in httpd lets ongoing requests finish, but closes the connection afterwards and tears down the serving process.
 The following request then needs to open a new connection.
 This is verified by the test case.